 To strengthen its position as a market leader in environmental innovations for the metals industry, Primetals Technologies appoints Dr. Alexander Fleischanderl as the Head of Green Steel.
 By gathering and refining all the information and expertise within the company, the task force aims to communicate and support initiatives in the areas of green steel production and energy transition.

-The Emergence of Green Steel
+The Emergence of THE Green Steel TASK FORCE

 While the focus on decarbonization of the steel industry remains a primary focus of green steel, reduced water consumption, improved energy efficiency, and contributions to the circular economy are all part of the broad scope of green steel initiatives.
 Most importantly, these technologies cover the entire value chain of steel production, from upstream and downstream technologies to metallurgical services and automation solutions.
 Using exceptional engineering competencies and proven solutions as the foundation of Green Steel at Primetals Technologies, the new task force seeks to improve the communication and adoption of these technologies across the globe.
 “I’m proud of being promoted to this position, and I strongly believe that Green Steel will become a game-changer with the new task force,” says Fleischanderl.